coreybyrum7/Jest-Enzyme/README.md

 4. No global variables.
 A function cannot depend on global variables.
 5. Do not overwrite arguments.
 Arguments are immutable.
 6. Easy to test.
 Don’t need to mock anything or provide.
 All a function needs are arguments.

+Checking to see if components exist.
+You can see this type of test within the components folder, .test.js, and with the reducer.test.js file.

+### Integration Tests
+Using HTTP requests